biff31337/AD-OTP/README.md

 ## Support

-If you encounter any issues or have questions, please open an issue on GitHub or contact us at frank.liebig@kakiarts.de.
+If you encounter any issues or have questions, please open an issue on GitHub or contact me at frank.liebig@kakiarts.de.

 ## Acknowledgements